openstack-archive/patrole/doc/source/framework/rbac_utils.rst

 and test execution, respectively.
 This is especially true when considering custom policy rule definitions, which can be arbitrarily complex.

+.. _role-overriding:

+Role Overriding
+^^^^^^^^^^^^^^^

+Role overriding is the way Patrole is able to create resources and delete resources -- including those that require admin credentials -- while still being able to exercise the same set of Tempest credentials to perform the API action that authorizes the policy under test, by manipulating the role of the Tempest credentials.

-Patrole, therefore, implicitly splits up each test into 3 stages: set up, test execution, and teardown.
+Patrole implicitly splits up each test into 3 stages: set up, test execution, and teardown.

 The role workflow is as follows: